 Mini USB was found on older devices like sat navs, cameras and phones produced before 2008.
 Its connector is shaped a bit like a trapezoid.

 Apple 30 Pin was used for Apple’s mobile devices between 2003 and 2012.
 Its shape is a thin rectangle, about seven times wider than it is tall.

 When you’re buying a charger, it’s important to get the right kind of connector for your device.

 The important thing to realise is that different chargers can charge at very different rates, despite having the same connector.
 Bigger and more powerful devices will require chargers that operate at a higher amount of milliamps.

-For example, a small iPod Nano might require 500 mA (0.5A) to charge, a medium-size iPhone will require 1100 mA (1.1A), and a large iPad will require 2100 mA (2.1A).
+For example, an iPhone will require 1.1A, while an iPad will require 2.1A.
 If you try to charge an iPad using an iPhone charger, you will find that it charges much more slowly or doesn’t charge at all!